U.S. data douses equity rally, gold down 4 percent

 Both the Cypriot plan to sell gold and volatility in the Japanese bond market are most likely behind the gold plunge, said Jeffrey Sherman, a commodities portfolio manager at DoubleLine Capital LP in Los Angeles.

-"The economic sensitive commodities - energy, industrial metals - have been signalling weakness for the past two months and you could see that many investors are now reassessing global growth prospects," Sherman said.
+"The economic sensitive commodities - energy, industrial metals - have been signaling weakness for the past two months and you could see that many investors are now reassessing global growth prospects," Sherman said.

 Wall Street fell after the Commerce Department reported U.S. retail sales fell by 0.4 percent in March, the second contraction in three months.
 Analysts expected that sales would be flat and the decline spurred worries about consumer spending - the linchpin of the U.S. economy.